Water Quality Monitoring

 Since 2004, the Upper Merced River Watershed Council has conducted water quality monitoring along the Merced River with teams of community volunteers.

-After a break due to the pandemic, we're relaunching our water quality monitoring program and seeking interested community members to volunteer quarterly to collect data along four sites west of the Yosemite boundary: the Sand Pit (above the NPS maintenance complex in El Portal), the South Fork confluence at the Hite Cove trailhead, Briceburg, and Railroad Flat.
+After a break due to the pandemic, we've relaunched our water quality monitoring program and seeking interested community members to volunteer quarterly to collect data along four sites west of the Yosemite boundary: the Sand Pit (above the NPS maintenance complex in El Portal), the South Fork confluence at the Hite Cove trailhead, Briceburg, and Railroad Flat.

 Data is collected on the following: